isathar/Blender_UE4_VectorFieldEditor/README.md

 - Create a curve object, shape it in the path you want particles to follow
 - *NOTE:* Any kind of curve (point curve, bezier and nurbs) should be supported, including circles + knots
 - With the curve object selected, the *Curve Path* panel should be populated with settings you can customize
+- Check the *Trails* box if you want the curve's influence to fade as it reaches its end
 - Click *Create*
 - This object acts like any other forcefield and can be moved.
+	-- Moving the curve will move the forcefields attached to it, moving the force fields will offset them from the curve

 - *NOTE:* Scaling and rotating the line after adding the force field will have strange results.
 - Subdivide the curve a few times to add more influence cylinders (for path smoothing)
+- Currently, this creates a lot of loose objects on the scene.

 *Exporting:*